alex-guoba/next-blogger/README.md

 1. Built using Next.js(14+ with App Router ), Typescript, Tailwind CSS, and other plugins (Shiki, React-pdf, and more).
 2. Utilizes the [Notion Public API](https://developers.notion.com/).
-3. Supports caching Notion data using Prisma to reduce API calls and improve overall performance.
+3. Supports caching Notion data using `unstable_cache` to reduce API calls and improve overall performance.
 4. Includes a dark mode option.
 5. SEO friendly with RSS feed, sitemaps and more!
 6. Includes load testing scripts, see [load-testing](./scripts/load-testing/).